mrc-ide/syria-covid-ascertainment/README.md

 git clone https://github.com/mrc-ide/syria-covid-ascertainment.git
 ```

-Once the download is complete, open the `syriaascertainment.Rproj` in
+Once the download is complete, open the `syriacovidascertainment.Rproj`
-RStudio to begin working with the package and compendium files.
-We will
+in RStudio to begin working with the package and compendium files.
+We
-endeavour to keep all package dependencies required listed in the
+will endeavour to keep all package dependencies required listed in the
 DESCRIPTION.
 This has the advantage of allowing
-`devtools::install_dev_deps()` to install the required R packages needed
+`devtools::install_deps(".", upgrade = "never")` to install the required
-to run the code in this repository
+R packages needed to run the code in this repository

 ### Licenses